ppc64le-cloud/pvsadm/docs/How to Upload Image to COS.md

 ```

 ### case 5:
-If user wants to upload the object to the bucket in the default region(us-south) using access and secret key
+If user wants to upload the object to the bucket using access and secret key
 ```shell
 $pvsadm image upload --bucket bucket1320 -f centos-8-latest.ova.gz  --bucket-region <REGION> --accesskey <ACCESSKEY> --secretkey <SECRETKEY>
 ```